 Adding two raw streams, one from each physical camera, if the logical camera doesn't advertise RAW capability, but the underlying physical cameras do.
 This usually occurs when the physical cameras have different sensor sizes.

-Using physical streams in place of a logical stream of the same size and format must not slow down the frame rate of the capture, as long as the minimum frame duration of the physical and logical streams are the same.
+Using physical streams in place of a logical stream of the same size and format.
+This must not slow down the frame rate of the capture when the minimum frame duration of the physical and logical streams are the same.

 Performance and power considerations